Long-Short Transformer: Efficient Transformers for Language and Vision

 \subsection{ImageNet Classification}

-We train and evaluate the models on the ImageNet dataset with 1.3M images and 1K classes.
+We train and evaluate the models on ImageNet-1K with 1.3M images and 1K classes.
 We use CvT~\citep{wu2021cvt} and ViL~\citep{zhang2021visionlongformer}, state-of-the art vision transformer architectures, as the backbones and replace their attention mechanisms with our long-short term attention, denoted as \cvtname{} and ViL-\texttt{size}-LS in Table~\ref{tbl:image}.
 CvT uses overlapping convolutions to extract dense patch embeddings from the input images and feature maps, resulting in a long sequence length in the early stages~(e.g., $56\times56 = 3136$ patches for images with $224^2$ pixels).
 For ViL, our sliding window uses the same group size $w$, but each token attends to at most $2w\times 2w$ (rounding when necessary) tokens inside the window, instead of $3w\times 3w$ as ViL, which allows adding our dynamic projection without increasing the FLOPs.
 We set $r=8$ for the dynamic projections for both ViL-LS-Medium and ViL-LS-Base.
 Note that, our efficient attention mechanism does not depend on the particular architecture, and it can be applied to other vision transformers~\citep[e.g.,][]{dosovitskiy2020image,touvron2020training,wang2021pyramid}.
 Please refer to Appendix~\ref{appendix:image_params} for more details.